command-line-interface-pages/site.github.io/content/guides.md

 ## Choosing language for scripting

-- For continues integration and deployment use Bash (at least 5th).
+- For continues integration and deployment use Bash (at least 5th) until scripts are longer than 200 lines (including empty ones).
 - For CLIP page parsers/renderers/converters/explainers use Go.

 Currently, our toolkit is written in Bash.
 Even so, it doesn't mean